Darren0422/MySQL-Database/README.md

 #### Deleting from the Database
-When the user selects the "Delete" option, they are then prompted to enter the number of the aspect of the "Delete" menu they wish use.
+When the user selects the "Delete" option, they are then prompted to enter the number of the aspect of the "Delete" menu they wish to use.

 <img width="1093" alt="Screenshot 2023-08-13 at 13 08 51" src="https://github.com/Darren0422/Databases/assets/134398985/d59ad54d-ddeb-46fb-a0cf-7e9255653889">